 The following day, my tour guides spoke of all the beautiful features that drew people to Krasnodar and the Republic of Adygea.
-They described waterfalls and river rafting, the possibility of hiking atop glacier-covered mountains or laying on sandy beaches, and the chance to ride horses, learn about cheese making, and soak in hot springs.
+They described waterfalls and river rafting, the possibility of hiking atop glacier-covered mountains or lying on sandy beaches, and the chance to ride horses, learn about cheese making, or soak in hot springs.
 All the right options for rest, relaxation, and outdoor recreation seemed readily available within a day’s drive.
 No wonder why the area has become a hotspot for adventurers.
 People could camp, glamp, or live in luxury while looking out at, what a colleague described to me as, the wild and uninhabited ‘Alps of Russia’.
 I wanted to spend the next year exploring it all.

 There is a beach two hours in one direction, snow-covered peaks several hours in another, and fog-covered, wildlife-rich terrain in between.
 One day, while standing in front of a bat-filled cave, I filled up my water bottle with mountain spring water and was told it would “heal me of anything.”
 Looking around was all it took: a river with deep blue hues I’d never seen before, an old growth forest with trees that were thousands of years old, bison back from the brink of extinction, and an endless horizon of hills and valleys whose sole purpose was to protect nature.
 I was healed.
 On TV, Russia is a harsh place, unwelcoming of foreigners with little pleasure to be had.
 For me, Russia felt like stepping into a fairytale.